(Translate this site)

 One of the first things Sym and I had to do was consolidate our unity-- rearrange our psyches a bit to make our integration more comfortable and functional.
 We needed to restructure our relationship now that Redbywar had been replaced with the aid of the Sol medical facilities.
 Part of the job was simply exploring who we were, both now and before.

 During a link I satisfied my own curiosity about why Sym couldn't replace Redbywar on her own.
 Turned out that capacity had been present in the earliest Sol-type beings, but proven dangerous.
 Think about it: if people could readily perform radical brain surgery on themselves in a painless and easy manner, pretty soon a sizable portion of the population would almost certainly drive themselves wacko with it.
-In the proto-Sol beings that's exactly what had happened.
-But there were other flaws too besides that one, leading to an even larger proportion of crazy super-beings than the one would have generated on its own.
+In the proto-Sol beings, that's exactly what had happened.
+But there were other flaws too besides that one, leading to an even larger proportion of crazy super-beings back then, than this bug would have generated on its own.
 Yikes!
 So of course all these things were fixed.
-Hence, Sym's inability in the present.
+Hence, Sym's inability in the present to replace Redbywar on her own.

-Sym was not a single person but a conglomeration of hundreds of sometimes competing, sometimes cooperating micro-personalities and/or drives or priorities.
+Sym was not a single person, but a conglomeration of hundreds of sometimes competing, sometimes cooperating, micro-personalities, and/or drives or priorities.
 At least from my perspective.
-For I could easily distinguish hundreds of different voices, different minor intellects, if I cared to look past the facade of her single topmost face, single loudest voice, single most over-riding consciousness.
-At lower levels I perceived Sym to be a crowd of people conscientiously going about their business in a nice and orderly fashion, just behind the Sym I saw when I looked into her eyes.
+For I could easily distinguish hundreds of different voices and different minor intellects, if I cared to look past the facade of her single topmost face, single loudest voice, and single most over-riding consciousness.
+At lower levels, I perceived Sym to be a crowd of people conscientiously going about their business in a nice and orderly fashion, just behind or beyond the Sym I saw when I looked into her eyes.

 When I say she was the equivalent of hundreds of people, I use the term 'people' to mean the partial intellects which populated much of the twentieth century experience.
 For it always seemed to me many of us hid away and left unused and unengaged much of ourselves in our jobs, our relationships, and our other activities on a regular basis, for a variety of reasons.
-Partly we did this to hide away parts of ourselves we didn't think others would like or be interested in.
-Partly we did it to make it easier to disguise ourselves, to look like something we weren't, either in search of acceptance or simply to survive various adverse circumstances.
-Partly we did it because we ourselves simply didn't know how or didn't want to cope with certain aspects of our own personalities or intellects.
-Whatever the reason, many of us traveled through life displaying only fragments of ourselves to others, using only some of our abilities.
+Partly we did this to hide away bits of ourselves we didn't think others would like or be interested in.
+Partly we did it to make it easier to disguise ourselves; to look like something we weren't, either in search of acceptance or simply to survive various adverse circumstances.
+Partly we did it because we ourselves simply didn't know how-- or didn't want to-- cope with certain aspects of our own personalities or intellects.
+Whatever the reason, many of us traveled through life displaying only fragments of ourselves to others, and using only some of our abilities.
 With the result that advanced aliens scooping up a random sampling of us from a street corner would probably notice few of us were really 'all there'.
-That is, most of us consisted of only partial human beings, due to our conscious or unconscious restraint on big parts of our abilities and sensibilities.
+That is, most of us (after a certain age) consisted of only a portion or subset of what we'd originally been, or possessed the potential to become: for eventually those bits of ourselves which we consistently try to disguise or excise or remake to better fit into what we think others expect of us, wither completely away, or else become so starved or distorted as to have either a negligible effect-- or an entirely unnatural one-- on who we are, or how we behave from that point on.

-It turned out my interaction with Sym was subtlely rearranging my own neural network!
+It turned out my interaction with Sym was subtly rearranging my own neural network!

 My neuron linkages were no longer exactly as they'd been prior to the merger.
 Sym had found problems in my connections, she said.
 Problems like bits of damage here and there, from my past.
 Damage caused by bouts with physical violence and minor malnutrition, fever associated with sickness, and excesses of alcohol and other mind altering substances.

-But some of the worst items I'd caused myself with bad habits in processing, according to Sym.
+But some of the worst items I'd caused myself, with bad habits in processing, according to Sym.
 It turned out that for humn from my time most all this stuff was normal.
-But the habitual abuse of my brain with largely self-inflicted overdoses of depression, loneliness and self-loathing had warped my psyche, leaving me significantly disabled mentally in some important ways.
+But the habitual abuse of my brain with largely self-inflicted overdoses of depression, loneliness, and self-loathing, had warped my psyche, leaving me significantly disabled in some important ways, mentally speaking.

 In direct link a shared personality always fixes any problems uncovered in any component automatically (if possible).
 In one way this exercise was just a very advanced form of the grooming practices hominids had performed for one another millions of years ago.
-Physical grooming had evolved to mental grooming.
-That's just how it was.
+Physical grooming had evolved to mental grooming: that's just how it was.
 And Sym had performed these alterations on me in pretty much an unconscious fashion-- it was basic instinct for the Sol.
-And it was quick.
-Only after the deal was done did Sym realize her normal link behavior may have jeopardized my essential historic nature and role.
+And it was quick: only after the deal was done, did Sym realize her normal link behavior may have jeopardized my essential historic nature and role.
 But she just couldn't help it.
-Improving my cognitive functions in our initial merger was for Sym like it would have been for me in the 20th century correcting a mispronounced word by a child learning to read.
-It was that easy, that quick, that automatic and unthinking for Sym.
+Improving my cognitive functions in our initial merger was for Sym like it would have been for me in the 20th century, correcting a mispronounced word by a child learning to read.
+It was that easy, that quick, that automatic; and that virtually instinctive an action, for Sym.

-But of course there were some spots inside me Sym dared not go or attempt to repair, even subconsciously.
-Because that was where Ovizatataron lived.
+But of course there were some spots inside me that Sym dared not go, or attempt to repair, even subconsciously; because that was where Ovizatataron lived.

 Ovizatataron was strong.
 And scary.
 He'd consumed Redbywar and injured Sym.
 But when Ovizatataron started to go further and kill her, I'd stopped him somehow.
 I had to admit I liked the hero part of the story.
 And the whole thing did seem vaguely familiar, in a weird kind of way.
 But familiar like a fading dream, was all.